-If you are planning a visit at a care home, please read the guidelines (in Finnish) for visitors first.
+If you are planning a visit to a care home, please read the guidelines (in Finnish) for visitors first.

 Kanta-Häme social emergency helpline tel.
 03 6217100 is open 24/7.

 The Hämeenlinna shelter is open normally.
-More information in Finnish at the website.
+More information in Finnish on the website.

 Services for the disabled

 Disabled people often belong to risk groups.
 In general, it is recommended that the disabled receive necessary services at their homes.
 Read more information in Finnish here.

 Please visit your clinic only if you are healthy.
 Both parents can come for a visit with their child.